Noeda/rllama/README.md

 * Some other CPU implementations use quantization to reduce the size of weights
 * Put some of the operations on the OpenCL GPU/CPU.
-I've made some initial OpenCL code but it is not used in the transformer loop yet.
-The CPU OpenCL improves my own AVX2 code by like 100% and massively so on GPU although I am also like 20x slower than equivalent operation on PyTorch on the same GPU.
+I've made some initial OpenCL code but there's still bunch of stuff that could be OpenCLified.
+  The OpenCL code is fast for both GPU OpenCL and CPU OpenCL (better than my own handwritten AVX2 code which makes me sad).
-* I've heard there is some thing called Tensor Cores on nVidia GPUs.
+* I've heard there is some thing called Tensor Cores on NVidia GPUs.
 Not accessible with OpenCL.
 But might be accessible on Vulkan with a an extension.
 * More sophisticated token sampling.
 I saw on Hackernews some comments how the